UPDATE: An Introduction to the Czech Legal System and Legal Resources Online

 It is a constitutional convention that the Government shall be formed by the party which won the general elections.
 Alternatively, the chairperson of the second largest party is to be asked to form the Government.
 The Government is, however, supposed to be composed of politicians who were able to secure support for their Government in the lower chamber of the Parliament.

-The internal instability of governmental coalitions over the last 20 years has resulted in a modification of this constitutional rule, which now appears to allow for the possibility of a “civil servants government” or the so-called “upkeeping government” (úřednická vláda).
+The internal instability of governmental coalitions over the last 20 years has resulted in a modification of this constitutional rule, which now appears to allow for the possibility of a “civil servant government” or the so-called “caretaker government” (úřednická vláda).
 Such government is not composed of politicians, but of civil servants.
 It is created after a collapse of the existing government and before new general elections.
-The first such government was created in 1998 for 6 months and chaired by Josef Tošovský, the then governor of the Czech National Bank.
-The second civil servants government was formed in April 2009 and was headed by Jan Fisher, the former chairman of the Czech Statistical Bureau.
-The third second civil servants interim government was created in July 2013 and led by Jiří Rusnok.
-It is the first Government which lost confidence vote.
-However, in accordance to the Constitution the Rusnok’s government exercised all governmental functions and powers until creation of a new government following general elections.
+The first such government was created in 1998 for 6 months and was chaired by Josef Tošovský, the then governor of the Czech National Bank.
+The second civil servant government was formed in April 2009 and was headed by Jan Fisher, the former chairman of the Czech Statistical Bureau.
+The third civil servant interim government was created in July 2013 and led by Jiří Rusnok.
+It is the first Government which lost a confidence vote.
+However, in accordance to the Constitution the government that lost the confidence vote exercises all governmental functions and powers until the creation of a new government following general elections.